If you’re planning to upgrade the wheels on your car, there’s a concept you should know about — wheel offset and backspacing.

 You may find it helpful to look at this image from earlier in this article again.

-How to Measure Wheel Offset and Backspacing at Home
+How to Measure Offset and Backspacing at Home

 Most OEM and aftermarket wheels have a sticker or a laser etched print that mentions the offset.
 Oftentimes however, they just don’t mention it on the rim.

-Suppose you get a sweet deal on a used set of wheels and you have no idea what the offset is, you can easily measure it at home using a straight edge, a ruler, and a calculator.
+Suppose you get a sweet deal on a used set of wheels and you have no idea what the offset is, you can easily measure wheel size using a straight edge, a ruler, and a calculator.

 Here’s what you need to do: